 Start mixing with a hand mixer for 2 – 3 minutes until fully combined and creamy consistency.

-Pour in pretty containers!
+Then, pour in pretty containers!

 Non-greasy Body Cream Recipe